p-ssanders/rabbitmq-demo/README.md

 #   RabbitMQ Demo

-Demonstrate publish/subscribe with Spring AMQP.
+Demonstrate publish/subscribe with Spring AMQP and RabbitMQ.

 There are two applications:
 *   `publisher`
 *   `consumer`

+Unit tests and integration tests help document the functionality of each.

 ##  Publisher
-The `publisher` application creates a single message publisher, and schedules it to publish test messages every two seconds to a fanout exchange named `app-events` using a configured `RabbitTemplate`.
+The `publisher` application creates a single message publisher, and schedules it to publish test messages every two seconds to a fanout exchange named `app-events`.
+Messages are serialized to JSON using a `Jackson2JsonMessageConverter`.

-Published messages are confirmed, and confirmation is processed asynchronously using the `DemoConfirmCallback`.
-A `ConfirmCallback` demonstrates how message delivery can be guaranteed by providing an opportunity to mark messages as published once the callback is invoked.
-For example, the callback would be a good place to update a row in a table with a `published_date_time`.
+Published messages are confirmed by the broker, and the confirmation is processed asynchronously using the `DemoConfirmCallback`.

+The `ConfirmCallback` demonstrates how message delivery can be guaranteed by providing an opportunity to mark messages as published once the callback is invoked.
+For example, the callback would be a good place to update a corresponding row in a table that contains events to be published with the `published_date_time` to prevent re-publishing, and provide audit information.

+The exchange is:
-The exchange is non-durable (the exchange will be deleted if the broker shuts down), and auto-delete (exchange is deleted when all queues have finished using it).
+*   non-durable (the exchange will be deleted if the broker shuts down)
+*   auto-delete (exchange is deleted when all queues have finished using it)

 ##  Consumer
-The `consumer` application creates a queue named `consumer-app` and binds it to an exchange named `app-events`.
+The `consumer` application creates two `AnonymousQueue`s, and binds them to an exchange named `demo-app-events`.
+The queues are named using a `UUIDNamingStrategy`.

-A single message listener is registered to asynchronously consume messages from the queue.
+A message listener is registered to asynchronously, and exclusively consume messages from each queue.
+Messages are deserialized from JSON using a `Jackson2JsonMessageConverter`.
+Since the type of the message published by the `publisher` doesn't exist in the `consumer` app, a "conversion hint" is supplied to the converter at runtime.

-Messages are acknowledged manually to demonstrate the ability to process before acknowledgement.
+Messages are manually acknowledged to demonstrate the ability to process the message before acknowledgement.
-For example, the listener could insert a row into a table for later processing before acknowledging receipt of the message to the broker.
+For example, the listener could insert a row into a table before acknowledging receipt of the message to the broker.

-The queue is durable (the queue will survive a broker restart), and auto-delete (queue that has had at least one consumer is deleted when last consumer unsubscribes).
+The queues are:
+*   non-durable (the queue will be deleted if the broker shuts down)
+*   exclusive (can be used by only one connection)
+*   auto-delete (will be deleted when consumer unsubscribes)

 ##  Build